• Menu

 Primary Sidebar

 We are Greg and Maria (and Robby the dog), San Diego locals and explorers.
-San Diego Explorer is our local San Diego Blog, where we share our favorite hangout spots, restaurants and things to do in San Diego.
-We hope this site becomes a valuable resource for locals and visitors alike.
+San Diego Explorer is our local San Diego Blog, where we share our favorite hangout spots, restaurants, and things to do in San Diego.
+We also love exploring beyond San Diego and frequently travel throughout California and Mexico.

 Check out our Brand New YouTube Channel